 Gujarat offers more still for wildlife enthusiasts.
 The harsh and unforgiving landscape of the Little Rann of Kutch, consisting mostly of dry thorny scrub, is home to the last of the Indian wild ass.
 There are around 2,000-3,000 of these notoriously untamable creatures within the 5,000 square kilometer Wild Ass Sanctuary.
 It's possible to go on a jeep safari to spot them.
 However, they're known to run fast -- an average of 50 kilometers an hour over long distances!
 If you're into birding, add Nalsarovar Bird Sanctuary to your trip.
 It's one of the few areas where flamingos breed in the wild in India.
 However, more than 200 types of birds can be found there escaping the cold winter in other parts of the country.Continue to 5 of 10 below.

 05 of 10

-Nagarhole gains its name from the snake like river that winds its way through it.
-The park is a place of unspoiled wilderness, with serene forest, bubbling streams, and a tranquil lake.
-Nagarhole can be explored by jeep, elephant back and boat.
+Nagarhole gains its name from the snake-like river that winds its way through it.
+This park is a place of unspoiled wilderness, with serene forest, bubbling streams, and a tranquil lake.
+Nagarhole can be explored by jeep, elephant back, and boat.
 Visitors can also go trekking.
 It's not unusual to see herds of elephants on the river bank.
 If you love elephants, also check out these 3 Non-Exploitive Places to See Elephants in India.

 06 of 10